 I had the usual rummage before I start a project (I’m sure that this bit takes longer than making anything) and found a paper pad from Joy! that I got a while back and thought that it would be the most appropriate starting point.

-From this I cut two squares, slightly smaller than each other – and a third from some Create and Craft Satin Card – and layered them altogether.
+From this I cut two squares, slightly smaller than each other – and a third from some satin cardstock – and layered them altogether.

-I then cut some tiny slivers from the papers with my Tonic Studios guillotine (to represent some form of seaweed/reed from the beach) and stuck them to the card.
+I then cut some tiny slivers from the papers with my guillotine (to represent some form of seaweed/reed from the beach) and stuck them to the card.

 Next, from the backing paper I fussy cut one of the starfish out, shaped him a little and then popped him into the largest circle using Pinflair Glue Gel.